prometheus/docs/content/docs/specs/native_histograms.md

 histograms in parallel for a while.

 The first step is to update the instrumentation to expose classic and native histograms in parallel.
+(This step can be skipped if the plan is to stick with classic histogram in the instrumentation and simply convert them to NHCBs during scraping.)

 Then configure Prometheus to scrape both classic and native histograms, see section about [scraping both classic and native histograms](#scraping-both-classic-and-native-histograms) above.
+(If needed, also [activate the conversion of classic histograms to NHCB](#scraping-classic-histograms-as-nhcbs).)

 The existing queries involving classic histograms will continue to work, but from now on, users can start working with native histograms and start to change